jasonbot/weblog/content/uses.md

 ## Command line

 - [Here is the bootstrap set of dotfiles I use](https://github.com/jasonbot/dotfiles) on new computers
+- On Windows, [I'm doing the same thing but different](https://github.com/jasonbot/bootstrap-windows-development-machine) with setting up a new machine.
 - I use zsh and bash almost equally, though I think I have more zsh machines now
 - I usually start out with [oh-my-zsh](https://ohmyz.sh/) or [oh-my-bash](https://github.com/ohmybash/oh-my-bash) on new systems
 - I use [nvm](https://github.com/nvm-sh/nvm), [rbenv](https://github.com/rbenv/rbenv), and [pyenv](https://github.com/pyenv/pyenv) to manage node/ruby/python installs -- I can't get the hang of [uv](https://github.com/astral-sh/uv) but that looks like the future at this point for Python.